Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 #### Domain Randomization
 We will be collecting training data from a simulation, but most real perception use-cases occur in the real world.
 To train a model to be robust enough to generalize to the real domain, we rely on a technique called [Domain Randomization](https://arxiv.org/pdf/1703.06907.pdf).
-Instead of training a model in a single fixed environment, we _randomize_ aspects of the environment during training in order to introduce sufficient variation into the generated data.
+Instead of training a model in a single, fixed environment, we _randomize_ aspects of the environment during training in order to introduce sufficient variation into the generated data.
 This forces the machine learning model to handle many small visual variations, making it more robust.

-In this tutorial we will randomize the position and the orientation of the cube on the table but also the color, intensity and position of the light.
-However, the Randomizers in the Perception package can be extended to many other aspects of the environment.
+In this tutorial, we will randomize the position and the orientation of the cube on the table, and also the color, intensity, and position of the light.
+Note that the Randomizers in the Perception package can be extended to many other aspects of the environment as well.

 #### The Scenario
 To start randomizing your simulation, you will first need to add a **Scenario** to your scene.
 Scenarios control the execution flow of your simulation by coordinating all Randomizer components added to them.
 If you want to know more about it, you can go see [this tutorial](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation~/Tutorial/Phase1.md#step-5-set-up-background-randomizers).
-There are several pre-built randomizers provided by the Perception package, but they don't fit our specific problem.
+There are several pre-built Randomizers provided by the Perception package, but they don't fit our specific problem.
 Fortunately, the Perception package also allows one to write [custom randomizers](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation~/Tutorial/Phase2.md), which we will do here.

 * **Action**: In the _**Hierarchy**_, select the **+** and `Create Empty`.
 Rename this GameObject `Simulation Scenario`.